-Degrees are conferred in August, December, January, and May, with one commencement ceremony in May for all graduates in that academic year.
+Degrees are conferred in August, December, and May, with one commencement ceremony in May for all graduates in that academic year.
 ALL students must apply to graduate.
-Deadlines for submitting graduation applications to the Registrar's Office (all students): November 1st for the following May and August graduation; September 1st for December of the same year, and January of the following year graduation
+Deadlines for submitting graduation applications to the Registrar's Office (all students): November 1st for the following May and August graduation; September 1st for December of the same year.
+While all prospective graduates are invited to participate in a number of activities for seniors throughout the spring term, only students who have fully met all of the requirements for graduation prior to the commencement date are eligible to participate in the awarding of the diplomas at the graduation exercises.
+Students who graduate in August or December will be eligible to participate in the next May commencement ceremony.